holumiede/team1/README.md

-# team1
+# team3
-This is for team1 to review their code
+This is for team3 to review and decide
+Team lead -- Bosunski
+Deputy -- sayopaul2